-In an embodiment where the elements are implemented using software, the software may be stored in a computer program product and loaded into computer system 702 using removable storage drive 714, hard drive 712 or 10 communications interface 724.
+In an embodiment where the elements are implemented using software, the software may be stored in a computer program product and loaded into computer system 702 using hard storage drive 714, drive removable 10 communications interface 724.
 The control logic (software), when executed by the processor 704, causes the processor 704 to perform the functions of the invention as described herein.